jlombard314159/blueLabs/INSTRUCTIONS.md

 # Instructions

 Today is your first day of work at a tee shirt factory.
-You are given access to a repository called `inventory_manager` containing a large csv file called inventory.csv and a bash script called `show_price.sh`.
+You are given access to a repository called `inventory_manager` containing a large csv file called inventory.csv and a bash script called `show_stock.sh`.

 1. Translate `show_stock.sh` into a python module (`python_inventory_tools/show_stock.py`) designed to be used in a future package for inventory management.